Legal weddings in Portugal vs. symbolic ceremony in Spain

 Elope to the South of Spain

 Málaga and Cadiz are definitely top spots on the list when talking about a beach wedding in Spain.
 They’re both located in southern Spain along the Andalusian coastline with serene turquoise waters, Carribean-like shores, and scenic views of rock formations and waterfalls.
-In the south of Spain, you will not only get married with a stunning beach backdrop, you can also visit historic sites hidden in thousand-year-old villages for your honeymoon.
+The island of Ibiza, on the other hand, is a dream come true for brides and grooms who are in love with boho-, mountaintop-, and minimalist-themed beach locations with crystal clear waters.
+Here at the south of Spain, you will not only get married with a stunning beach backdrop, you can also visit historic sites hidden in thousand-year-old villages for your honeymoon.

 Rich history and culture is a prevailing reason why many tourists visit Spain and Portugal.
 Spain has 48 UNESCO heritage sites while Portugal has 17.
 There are more sites in Spain because it is five times bigger than Portugal.
 But that doesn’t mean that Spain wins in this area.
 Read on to see which of the two is more suitable for a history-lover like you.